-We will focus to develop our capacity and capability across the agreed objectives and ways of working.
-This will ensure that we work in partnership with our communities to develop resilience at individual and community level, and provide smoother, person-centred holistic support.
+We will focus to develop our capacity and capability across the agreed objectives and ways of working and pay particular focus to the Community Led Support approach.
+This will ensure that we work in partnership with our communities to develop resilience at individual and community level, and provide smoother, person centred holistic support.
 This in turn will result in improved outcomes and better value.